jiuntian/darknorm/README.md

 # DarkNorm
 DarkNorm, a simple dark standardization and Video TrivialAugment is all you need for hyperparameter-less action recognition in dark.
+To ensure fully reproducibility, this repository uses deterministic operations and user-specified seed.

 This repository is modeling on the foundation of DarkLight pytorch code.
 Thanks the author(s) for their great work.